 The CDBG program's desired outcome as identified in the Action Plan is "Promoting livable or viable communities."
 Although the Consolidated Plan does not identify numeric targets, the State CDBG program is designed to maximize attainment in the identified outcome measures of leverage, numbers assisted, and communities assisted.
-All things being equal, a proposed project in which CDBG is used to leverage other funding sources will rank more competitively in application review.
+Activities benefiting larger numbers of low/moderate income persons are prioritized.
 Likewise, cost effectiveness, measured based upon the cost per benefit, is taken into consideration in the activity-scoring process during application review.
 Rhode Island contains 33 non-entitlement communities.
 In each grant year, the majority of communities submitting an application receive a CDBG award.